 Wafia Farag Kinne

-Wafia Kinne, a pianist and flutist, has taught as an adjunct professor of music in piano at Whitworth University in Spokane, Washington, for the past decade.
-She also maintains a private piano studio for students of all ages, oversees the music program in the Seventh-day Adventist church where her husband is pastor, and is an accompanist in a Lutheran Church.
+Wafia Kinne, a pianist and flutist, taught as an adjunct professor of music in piano at Whitworth University in Spokane, Washington, in the first decade of 2002.
+She also maintained a private piano studio for students of all ages; oversaw the music program in the Seventh-day Adventist church where her husband Jeffry was pastor; and served as an accompanist in a Lutheran Church.
+They now reside in College Place, Washington, where she is an adjunct teacher in piano at Walla Walla University and he is pastor in the College View SDA Church.

 Kinne was born in Cairo, Egypt, the daughter of Dola Hasso and Wadie Farag.
 While she was very young, her parents moved to Lacombe, Alberta, Canada, where she spent her childhood.
 She began study on piano with her mother, an amateur pianist, at age seven and started study on the flute in the sixth grade.
 She attended Gem State Academy, graduating in 1976.